 Transparency ModeYes

-Like the Studio Buds, you still get the delightful tactile buttons that require just a light press to play/pause, two presses to skip, three to go back, and a long press to activate active noise cancellation and transparency modes or Siri.
-It’s easy to use and there’s no fumbling for small buttons.
+We enjoyed these earbuds’ delightful tactile buttons.
+They require just a light press to play/pause, two presses to skip, three to go back, and a long press to activate active noise cancelation and transparency modes or Siri.
+It’s easy to use, and there’s no fumbling for small buttons.

 The coolest feature, however, is one you might have never considered—spatial audio.
-When you turn your head, the audio rotates so it sounds like the band is in the same spot, just as the sound would change when you habits your head at a real concert.
-It’s trippy at first, but you won’t actually trip while you’re running—you get used to the feature quickly.
-But it’s not just neat audio effects at play here—the sound is remarkable for small headphones.
+When you turn your head, the audio rotates so it sounds like the music is still coming from the same direction, just as the sound would change when you swivel your head at a real concert.
+It’s trippy at first, but we got used to the feature quickly.
+It’s not just neat audio effects at play here—the sound is also remarkable for small headphones.

 Pros